 You do not need to be on a bland, plain diet to loose weight.

-You can still eat delicious healthier Indian dishes when on a diet.
+You can still eat delicious diet Indian food.

 How To Cook Healthy Indian Dishes